Wah-ila-toos (Clean Energy in Indigenous, Remote and Rural Communities Hub)

 - Clean Energy for Rural and Remote Communities – Deployment of renewable energy projects

-Wah-ila-toos is still accepting applications for:
+Wah-ila-toos is still accepting applications under:

 - Clean Energy for Rural and Remote Communities – Biomass heating, district heating, and combined heat and power systems